-When you come into the building, abide by Covid-19 guidelines & building protocols.
+Another part of our safety program is a sign-in pass policy for all visitors to enter the building.
 Please come by the office to get a pass before going to any other part of the building.
 Visitors on campus without an appropriate pass will be asked to report to the office to sign in and obtain a pass.
 Be prepared to show a photo ID to enter the building or sign out a student.